 Your 2020/2021 application form MUST be completed online.
 No hardcopy applications will be accepted.
 Logs of Evidence will NOT be accepted by email or saved onto a USB, CD or DVD.

 Only application forms submitted through SESAME will be accepted.
 Please note that there will be no opportunity to provide additional material after your submission has been received.
-The closing date for receipt of Log of Evidence is Wednesday 30th June 2021.
+The 2020/2021 awards are now closed.
+We are no longer accepting applications.

 Logs of Evidence